Multiwinner Approval Rules as Apportionment Methods: The Apportionment Problem and Approval-Based Multiwinner Elections

-According to the Chamberlin--Courant rule, the committee $\{c_1, c_2, c_3\}$ is the unique winner in this profile.
+According to the Chamberlin--Courant rule, the unique winning committee is $\{c_1, c_2, c_3\}$.
 Indeed, for this committee each voter approves of at least one committee member (voters $1$--$7$ approve of~$c_1$, voters $8$ and $9$ approve of~$c_2$, and voters $10$--$12$ approve of $c_3$), thus each voter gets satisfaction equal to 1 from this committee.
 Clearly, this is the highest satisfaction that the voters can get from a committee.
-The reader might check that $\{c_1, c_2, c_3\}$ is the only committee for which each voter has at least one approved representative.
+The reader might check that $\{c_1, c_2, c_3\}$ is the only committee for which each voter has at least one approved committee member.

-According to Proportional Approval Voting, $\{c_1, c_3, c_6\}$ is the unique winner.
-Let us now compute the PAV satisfaction of voters from this committee.
+According to Proportional Approval Voting, $\{c_1, c_3, c_6\}$ is the unique winning committee.
+Let us compute the PAV satisfaction of voters from this committee.
 Voters 1, 7, 8, 10--12 approve of a single committee member, thus the satisfaction of these voters is equal to 1.
 Voter 9 does not approve any committee member, thus her satisfaction is equal to 0.
-The remaining 5 candidates approve of two committee members, so their satisfaction from a committee is equal to $1 + \frac{1}{2}$.
-Thus, the total satisfaction of the voters from $\{c_1, c_3, c_6\}$ is equal to $6 + 5\cdot \frac{3}{2} = 13.5$ and it can be checked that the satisfaction of voters from each other committee is lower.
+The remaining 5 candidates approve of two committee members, so their satisfaction from the committee is equal to $1 + \frac{1}{2}$.
+Thus, the total satisfaction of the voters from $\{c_1, c_3, c_6\}$ is equal to $6 + 5\cdot \frac{3}{2} = 13.5$ and it can be checked that the satisfaction of voters from all other committees is lower.

-The top-$k$ rule, on the other hand, selects committee $\{c_1, c_5, c_6\}$ as the unique winner.
-Indeed, $c_1$, $c_5$ and $c_6$ are approved by 7, 6, and 5 voters, respectively, and any other candidate is approved by less than 5 voters. \end{example}
+The top-$k$ rule, on the other hand, selects $\{c_1, c_5, c_6\}$ as the unique winning committee.
+Indeed, $c_1$, $c_5$, and $c_6$ are approved by 7, 6, and 5 voters, respectively, and any other candidate is approved by less than 5 voters. \end{example}

-Other appealing OWA-based rules include the \emph{$t$-best OWA rule}, which is defined by the weight sequence $w = (1, \ldots, 1, 0, 0 \ldots)$ with $t$ ones followed by zeros, and the \emph{$t$-median OWA rule}, which is defined by the weight sequence $w = (0, \ldots, 0, 1, 0, 0,\ldots)$, where the $1$ appears at position $t$ \citep{owaWinner}.
+Other appealing Thiele rules include the \emph{$t$-best Thiele rule}, which is defined by the weight sequence $w = (1, \ldots, 1, 0, 0 \ldots)$ with $t$ ones followed by zeros, and the \emph{$t$-median Thiele rule}, which is defined by the weight sequence $w = (0, \ldots, 0, 1, 0, 0,\ldots)$, where the $1$ appears at position~$t$ \citep{owaWinner}.